DevSteg/ToDo-Dashboard/README.md

         The two fonts used on the webpage were *Averia Serif Libre*, which was used for the titles and headings on the page and *Manjari* which was used for the main font of the page.
     * #### Colour Scheme
         The colour scheme is a simple white text to stand out from the background images used on the page.
+    * #### Background Image
+        The background Images swaps between 4 images once a day, as a proof of concept.
+Eventually I would like this to choose a random image of the day from an API.
+    * #### Weather Icons
+        The Weather icons are currently being pulled from the Openweathermap API.
+I would like to update this to use custom icons.

 - ### Wireframes